kbhadury/Hilbert/README.md

 #### This a fractal plant (you can find the L-system rules in the hbDriver.cpp file)

-A lush green plant (_I know it doesn't look very realistic at the moment.
-I'm working on it!_):
+A lush green plant (_it's not very realistic - this was the first iteration_):

 ![Plant1][plant1]